 The program has five full-time faculty members and brings in working professionals from the area as adjunct professors.
 In the game development program, students work with industry-standard software, including Photoshop, Maya, Flash, Unity, and Unreal.

 Students in this program develop entrepreneurial skills, along with the necessary technical skills for designing and creating games.
 Courses cover writing and math, visual arts and design, web content creation, game design theory, and three-dimensional animation.
 Upon completion of the program, students have created online and physical portfolios.

 Located in the midsized city of Eugene, LCC is the third largest community college in the state, serving more than 35,000 degree and non-degree students yearly.
 Students have full access to state-of-the-art multimedia labs, video technology equipment, printing services, and a recording studio.

 The Multimedia Design A.A.S. program prepares students for entry-level work in game design and digital media, while students interested in programming for games can earn an A.A.S. in Computer Programming.

 LCC offers a program in game and simulation development through its Computer Information Technology Department, which has 35 faculty members.
-The two-year program incorporates computer animation, game development and C++ programming for game design, providing students with the technological training necessary to create and implement functioning game designs.
+The two-year program incorporates computer animation, game development, and C++ programming for game design, providing students with the technical training necessary to create and implement functioning game designs.
 The 16-credit Computer Game Programming Certificate program provides specialization in programming games with the C++ programming language.